qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 :::
 ::::::

+[viscm](https://github.com/matplotlib/viscm), software used for analyzing colormap quality, was used to generate these images.

 ::: {.notes}
 The colormaps on the left column are test images showing vertical lines that emphasize the rate of change in the colormap.
 If some vertical lines stand out more than others,